Watermark-based Attribution of AI-Generated Content: Introduction

-However, our approach faces a significant challenge: how should watermarks be selected for users to maximize detection and attribution performance?
+However, watermark-based attribution faces a significant challenge: how should watermarks be selected for users to maximize detection and attribution performance?
 A straightforward solution is to empirically evaluate the detection and attribution performance for different numbers of users and corresponding watermark sets.
 However, this method is difficult to scale due to the vast space of possible watermarks.
 For instance, a 64-bit watermark yields $2^{64}$ potential watermarks, resulting in $2^{64} \choose s$ possible watermark sets for $s$ users.
 Evaluating the detection and attribution performance for each watermark set to find the optimal one is computationally infeasible.

 We propose a two-step solution to address this challenge.
 First, we conduct a rigorous probabilistic analysis to theoretically evaluate user-aware detection and attribution performance for \emph{any} given set of user watermarks.
 Specifically, we formally quantify the behavior of watermarking and derive lower bounds for the \emph{true detection rate (TDR)} and \emph{true attribution rate (TAR)}, as well as an upper bound for the \emph{false detection rate (FDR)}.
-TDR (or TAR) represents the probability of correctly detecting (or attributing) AI-generated content, while FDR denotes the probability of incorrectly classifying non-AI-generated content as AI-generated.
 We also show that other relevant performance metrics can be derived from these three core metrics.